ethanwonggg/Pokemon-TCG-Alert-extension/README.md

 # PokéDrop AU 🎴

+Born from my passion in collecting Pokemon Cards and fury against scalpers, I decided to create a Google extension that notifies users when new MSRP drops occur.

 A Chrome extension to monitor and get instant notifications for new Pokemon card releases and restocks across Australian retailers.

 ## Features